Reinstating A Driver's License

 Steps To Reinstate Your Driver's License

-To begin the process of getting any OMV services you must check your driver’s license status online.
-This will tell you if you have any flags, blocks, suspensions, disqualifications, or other reinstatement issues that may show up as part of your driver’s license status.
-A driver’s license cannot be reissued or renewed if it is showing as suspended or revoked until you complete the waiting period, submit compliance documents to the LA OMV, and pay the reinstatement fine.
+To begin the process of getting any OMV services, you must check your driver’s license status online.
+Visit How To Quickly Obtain A Reinstatement Inquiry Status.
+This will tell you if you have any flags, blocks, suspensions, or disqualifications.
+It will also show any other issues that may affect your driver’s license.
+You cannot renew a suspended or revoked driver’s license.
+You must complete the waiting period.
+Then, give the compliance documents to the LA OMV and pay the reinstatement fine.

 -

-Phone: OMV Call Center - (225) 925-6146 (Option 3).
+Phone: Call the OMV Call Center at (225) 925-6146.

 -

-Mail: Office of Motor Vehicles, P.O.
+Mail: Send a money order with your DL number to the Office of Motor Vehicles, P.O.
 Box 64886, Baton Rouge, LA 70896.

 -